gnames/bhlnames/README.md

    its official nomenclatural publication.
 We use provided information trying to find a BHL reference that corresponds to that publication.

+4. Find a link to a publication, using a publication reference and a name used in the publication.

-4. Provide REST API and command line tool to access aforementioned functionalities.
+5. Provide REST API and command line tool to access aforementioned functionalities.

 ## Prerequisites